heltmm/heltmm.github.io/_drafts/create-users-avatars-using-paperclip-and-devise.md

 @import "bootstrap";
 {% endhighlight %}

 Now a user can quickly log in and out using the navbar.
 But its a bit odd to welcome a user by their email.
 It would be better to use a username.
-Devise did not generate a username in our database or views so we will need to make them ourselves.
+Looking at the schema build by Devise there is no column to store a username in our database.
 ![User Schema]({{ "/assets/default_user_schema.png" | absolute_url }})

+We will have to do that ourselves in the terminal:
 {% highlight bash %}
  rails g migration add_username_column
 {% endhighlight %}